The Reality Of Hitchhiking

 Awareness says:

-“Pay attention.
+"Pay attention.
 Trust yourself.
-Observe people carefully.”
+Observe carefully."

 Those are very different mindsets.

-That doesn’t mean ignoring intuition or pretending the world is harmless.
-It means understanding that risk exists everywhere — not only in the situations society labels as unconventional.
+It means understanding that risk exists everywhere—not only in situations society labels as unconventional.

 Most Solo Travelers Already Calculate Risk Constantly